opsmate-ai/opsmate/README.md

 ## Advanced Usage

-OpsMate can be deployed in production environments using the `opsmate-operator` in a Kubernetes cluster, providing:
+Opsmate can be deployed in production environments using the `opsmate-operator` in a Kubernetes cluster, providing:

 - Task scheduling via CRDs
 - Dedicated HTTPS endpoints and web UI for tasks